VMichailidis/vortex-container/README.md

 #### 2.a Mounting the container
 In order to mount the vortex directory, the user needs to enter the root password of the container which is `vlsilab` by default.
-The vortex directory of the container is mounted on the vortex directory, entering that directory allows editing the vortex source code with local tools (file manager, text editor, etc.)
+All the files contained inside the container can be found at the `container/` directory, by entering that directory you can edit the vortex source code with local tools (file manager, text editor, etc.)

 #### 2.b Entering the container
 After entering the container run the following command to verify correct installation: